 Radio recordings with Saarländischer Rundfunk, several concerts broadcasted by Südwestdeutscher Rundfunk and by the Mitteldeutscher Rundfunk, lately in October 2017, round off his far-reaching artistic activity.

 Ulrich Kern was given numerous awards: Recently his CD „French Trombone Concertos“ with the trombonist Fabrice Millischer and Deutsche Radiophilharmonie Saarbrücken received the German Music Award „ECHO Klassik 2014“ in the category „Concert Recording of the Year – 20th century“.
 In 2006, he won the “German Music Universities Conductor competition”, which was sponsored by the Herbert-von-Karajan Foundation Berlin, and furthermore received the competition’s special prize for Best Interpretation in the field of Opera.

 At present Ulrich Kern is engaged as first conductor and deputy music director at Görlitz Theatre.
-In 2013 he was awarded with the special prize of the Theaterverein and with the Public's Prize in honor of his successful work.
+He was numerous awarded with the special prize of the Theaterverein and with the Public's Prize in honor of his successful work.